-Within the 20 EC elective space students can compose their own combination of COM courses.
-In Figure 2 an overview is given of all elective courses.
+Within the 20 EC elective space students can compose their own combination of communication courses.
+In the Figure below an overview is given of all electives.
 It is also possible to follow 5 EC outside the Communication Science programme, for example by doing courses from other related UT master programmes such as Psychology, Business Administration or Public Administration.
-This has to be approved beforehand by the admission committee.
+This has to be approved beforehand by M-COM study advisor and the programme director.
 Further, it is always possible to take more or extra courses.

-3. MASTER THESIS (25 EC)
+3. MASTER THESIS (20 EC)

 Students will finish the Communication Science master's programme with a master thesis project.
-This means carrying out independent research on theoretical subject.
+This means carrying out independent research by applying an academic approach to a societally relevant topic.
 They will conduct literature research and collect empirical data, using the outcomes to contribute to both the academic and practical field.
-We encourage students to collaborate with organisations or institutes, both inside or outside the university.
-When doing so, it is also possible to combine your master thesis with an internship (5 EC).
-During the internship students will then be able to reflect on practical competencies at a master level, while simultaneously working on their thesis project at - or in conjunction with - an organisation or institute.